 These easy crockpot baked beans are sweet, savory and one of the best barbeque side dishes!
-Brown sugar, bacon and beans are slow-cooked for crowd-pleasing hit at any potluck or party all summer long!
+Brown sugar, bacon and canned beans are slow-cooked for a crowd-pleasing hit!

 baked beans in crockpot